editor-js/image/README.md

     "success" : 1,
     "file": {
         "url" : "https://www.tesla.com/tesla_theme/assets/img/_vehicle_redesign/roadster_and_semi/roadster/hero.jpg",
-        // ... and any additional fields you want
+        // ... and any additional fields you want to store, such as width, height, color, extension, etc }
-    }
 }
 ```